Market Report

 Key Highlights

-• Average daily traded volume surged 91% to 929 million shares.
+- Average daily trading volume surged by 91% to 929 million shares during April.

-• Market capitalization recovered to USD 16.84 billion.
+- Market capitalization recovered to USD 16.84 billion, clawing back USD 1.38 billion.

 KSE-100 Daily Performance